 There are many options for a SPS student at Wilson to get involved and become an integral part of the community.
 Wilson encourages and understands the importance of balancing academics as well as co-curricular activities.
 Learning takes place in both areas and students will learn to manage their time so they can follow their interests and excel in their academics.
 Students play an important role in planning on and off campus events.

-Activities for children and families exist throughout campus including use of the playground (during times that the Wilson College Child Care Center is closed), use of the Penn Hall pool (during designated hours), selected kid friendly movies on weekends, outdoor activities such as visiting the horses and college farm, and programming for kids through Residence Life and the SPS Program.
+Activities for children and families exist throughout campus including use of the playground (during times that the Wilson College Child Care Center is closed),selected kid friendly movies on weekends, outdoor activities such as visiting the horses and college farm, and programming for kids through Residence Life and the SPS Program.
 Also, for reduced rates kids can take advantage of on campus summer camps such as SEEDS and Sports Camps.

 Program participants are able to live on campus year round.
 The SPS housing contract during the academic year covers from the start of Orientation through the Monday after Commencement (no separate charge for January Term).
 SPS students are permitted to stay on campus through all or part of the summer whether or not they are taking classes.
 Summer housing carries a separate charge.
 Students taking at least 2 classes during the summer may be eligible for financial aid assistance with the housing fee.
 Returning students leaving campus for the summer are permitted to keep their belongings in their room over the summer at no charge provided they return their key before leaving.
 Students enrolled in summer classes may use the child care center as they do during the academic year.
 Students who remain on campus but do not enroll in summer courses are responsible for their own child care arrangements and costs.